1. Home

 • Adventure sports: Thinking about getting your adrenaline pumping?
 If you’re thinking of doing excursions like paragliding, you’ll need adventure cover.
 It’s an insurance add-on tailored towards sports and activities insurers consider to be high risk’.

 • Scuba diving cover: Brazil is packed to the brim with diving sites that can cater to every skill level.
-Most standard travel policies only cover scuba diving to a certain depth, so you'll likely need a water sports add-on to get the level of cover you need.
+Most standard travel policies only cover scuba diving to a certain depth, so you'll likely need a travel insurance for water sports add-on to get the level of cover you need.

 Top tip: Don't forget, what's covered in a standard policy can vary from insurer to insurer.
 So, read the policy wording carefully to know what's included.
 That way, you'll know whether or not you'll need to pay for any optional extras.
 Sorted!